adriantich/DnoisE/README.md

 of 313bp from the former.
 In the test-DnoisE.txt some command lines are given as examples.

 #### __Running DnoisE after SWARM within MOTU__

+New in version 1.2!

+We have added the option *--within_MOTU* to run DnoisE within MOTU using as input and returning as output .csv files.
+A column specifying the MOTU for each sequence is required.

 If DnoisE is run after SWARM (see [Torognes](https://github.com/torognes/swarm)) a separate .csv file for each MOTU is needed.
 MOTUs_from_Swarm.sh will return a directory were all MOTUs will be stored as separate .csv files